Combinatorial generation via permutation languages. III. Rectangulations: Preliminaries

 \subsection{Deletion of rectangles}

-We now describe two operations on a generic rectangulation~$R$ with $n$ rectangles, namely deleting a rectangle and inserting a rectangle.
-The resulting rectangulations have $n-1$ or $n+1$ rectangles, respectively, and they will be denoted by~$p(R)$ and~$c_i(R)$, notations that refer to the parent and children of~$R$, in a tree structure that will be discussed shortly.
+We now describe two operations on a generic rectangulation~$R$, namely deleting a rectangle and inserting a rectangle.
+The resulting rectangulations will be denoted by~$p(R)$ and~$c_i(R)$, notations that refer to the parent and children of~$R$, in a tree structure that will be discussed shortly.
 The deletion and insertion operations were introduced in~\cite{DBLP:conf/iccad/HongHCGDCG00} and heavily used e.g.\ in~\cite{MR2233287} and~\cite{MR1917735}.

 The idea of deletion is to contract the rectangle in the bottom-right corner of the rectangulation.
 Formally, given a rectangulation~$R\in\cR_n$, $n\geq 2$, we consider the rectangle~$r$ in the bottom-right corner, and we consider the top-left vertex of~$r$.
 If this vertex has type~$\rightT$, then we collapse~$r$ by sliding its top side, which forms a wall, downwards until it merges with the bottom side of~$r$; see Figure~\ref{fig:delete}~(a).
 Similarly, if this vertex has type~$\bottomT$, then we collapse~$r$ by sliding its left side, which forms a wall, to the right until it merges with the right side of~$r$; see Figure~\ref{fig:delete}~(b).
 We denote the resulting rectangulation with $n-1$ rectangles by~$p(R)\in\cR_{n-1}$, and we say that $p(R)$ is obtained from~$R$ by \emph{deletion}.